mist-medical/MIST/README.md

 }
 ```

-Examples for several datasets are provided in the [examples/dataset-json](MIST/examples/dataset-json) directory.

 ## Getting Started
 The MIST pipeline consists of three stages:
 1. Analyze - Gathering parameters about the dataset like target spacing, normalization parameters, etc. This produces a ```config.json``` file, which will be used for the rest of the pipeline.

 2. Preprocess - Use the learned parameters from the analysis phase of the MIST pipeline to preprocess the data (i.e., reorient, resample, etc.) and convert it to numpy files.

-3. Train/Postprocess - Train on preprocessed data using a five-fold cross validation to produce a final set of models for inference.
-After training, a postprocessing analysis pipeline is activated to determine optimal postprocessing procedures.
+3. Train - Train on preprocessed data using a five-fold cross validation to produce a final set of models for inference.

-Additionally, MIST provides auxiliary commands that handle test-time prediction, evaluating a given set of predictions, and converting other datasets to the MIST format.
+Additionally, MIST provides auxiliary commands that handle postprocessing, test-time prediction, evaluating a given set of predictions, and converting other datasets to the MIST format.

 When you install the MIST package, the following commands are included: